ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d1 - b - CSS - Intro and Selectors.md

   • What it is: "some selectors have higher precedence"
   • How it is calculated: https://cms-assets.tutsplus.com/uploads/users/30/posts/34141/image/spec-02.svg
   • Cheatsheet: http://www.standardista.com/wp-content/uploads/2012/01/specificity3.pdf
-  • Tip: VS Code displays speficity when you hover a css selector.
+  • Tip: VS Code displays specificity when you hover a css selector.

 • (brief) Inheritance